 Product revenue increased by \$53.8 million, or 8.3%, in 2018 compared to 2017.
 The increase was primarily driven by growth in revenue from automotive, networking and distribution customers and Airlink gateway products.
 Recurring and other services revenue increased by \$49.1 million, or 108.4%, in 2018 compared to 2017, primarily driven by contribution from Numerex as well as organic growth in subscribers.
-Recurring and other services revenue represented 11.9% of our total revenue in 2018, compared to 6.6% in 2017.
+Recurring and other services revenue in 2018, compared to 6.6% in 2017.